re3Dprinting/klipper_config/README.md

 Klipper Configuration files for Gigabot 3D-Printers

 # Gigabot Touchscreen
-The Gigabot Touchscreen is built ontop of [FullPageOS](https://github.com/guysoft/FullPageOS) This CustomPiOS is a Raspbian image that displays a chromium webpage in full screen mode.
+The Gigabot Touchscreen is built ontop of FullPageOS This CustomPiOS is a Raspbian image that displays a chromium webpage in full screen mode.

 This repository is used to install additional OS dependencies and repositories to install the Klipper software stack ontop of FullPageOS.

 ## Installation

-1. Flash a SD card with FullPageOS using a image flasher such as the [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
+1. Flash a SD card with FullPageOS using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) (Other specific purpose OS)
 2. Input the flashed image into a raspberry pi, and ssh into the pi
 3. Run ```git clone --branch main https://github.com/Mitchell-Mashburn/klipper_config```
 4. Run ```sudo ./src/system_config/install.sh```.
 Wait for the installation to finish